 Graduate Certificate in Applied Project Management

-The Graduate Certificate in Applied Project Management will introduce students to project delivery skills and expertise required to manage large, complex projects whether they are working on emergent projects, operating in dynamic project environments or collaborating across industry sectors.
-Students will learn scalable project management concepts, methodologies and tools based on world’s best practice (PMBOK® Guide and PRINCE2™), and will learn to confidently apply these skills and knowledge to meet professional and organisational goals.
+Students learn scalable project management concepts, methodologies and tools based on world’s best practice (PMBOK® Guide and PRINCE2™)* and confidently apply their skills and knowledge to meet their professional and organisational goals.

 Choose your applicant type to view the relevant admissions information for this program.